pmhuizinga/GraphTool/readme.md

 7. if node exists all know properties of the node will be displayed below the 2 source node fields.

 Furthermore, the user should be able to add supplementary properties to the nodes and/or edges

+## Data mastering/matching
+Every node can have one or more 'aliasses'.
+These are names that the specific enity is also referred to in the organization but that are not defined as the official name.
+The alias is used in the update proces.
+If in a new dataset (excel, word, jira, etc) the entities that are found in the document are matched against the exisiting nodes and their aliasses.

+The alias offers the opportunity the show possible semantical problems, for instance when an alias is used for more than one entity.
+Once properly populated, the aliasses can help in training machine learning models.

+### proces for new nodes:
+- define node type
+- find matching nodes of the same type in neo4j
+  - if match: no action.
+Node already exists
+   - if not match: find matching names in alias nodes in neo4j
+      - if match: check if more than one node are related to the alias
+         - if > 1: use algo to decide
+         - if 1: rebase the new node to the node related to the alias. + add sourcename to alias

 ## Visualization
 - show full graph